SeisSol/SeisSol/Documentation/sycl.rst

 Installing Boost
 ----------------

-hipSYCL depends on 1.69.0 version of the Boost library.
+OpenSYCL depends on 1.69.0 version of the Boost library.

 .. code-block:: bash